Kentucky Supreme Court Ruling May Force Lawmakers to Move on Historical Horse Racing

 From Boom to Bust?

-HHR machines look like slot machines, but use the outcome of old races to determine if the player’s wager wins.
+HHR machines look like free slot machines, but use the outcome of old races to determine if the player’s wager wins.
 Industry officials had touted the technical difference in past court hearings, and that testimony has been critical in previous hearings that have enabled tracks to operate the machines in the state since 2011.

 Since that time, nearly $8.6 billion has been bet through the machines.
 HHR has generated $50.5 million in general fund revenue and $128.6 million in excise taxes, which are used for various equine development programs across the state.

 In a statement, the KHRC said it respects the decision rendered by the state’s top court, and is “considering its options.”
 Once the commission reaches a decision, it will respond.